Ready to bring in the bucks through a concession stand fundraiser this season?

 And don’t just wait for customers to come to you—try going to them with these next-stage concession stand fundraising ideas:

-With a RaiseRight fundraising program, you and your organization can pay for the goods and services already in your budget (including concession supplies) with gift cards or online shopping links.
-Your organization will earn up to 20% back with every purchase!
+With a RaiseRight fundraising program, you pay for goods and services already in your budget (including concession supplies) using gift cards or online shopping links.
+Participants can also dine at local restaurants or book travel accommodations to earn money.
+It's that simple.